WGLab/biocluster/06 SGE administration.md

 For example, to switch a host from the all.q to bigmem, we can do this: (1) first `qconf -mhgrp @allhosts` to remove it, then `qconf -ahgrp @bigmemhosts` to add it.
 Then add this hostgroup to the bigmem queue.

+## default submission parameters

+If you have multiple queues, it makes sense to set up a default queue, since SGE rand

+Edit the `/opt/gridengine/default/common/sge_request` file, add `-q all.q` as the default queue.

+From user's perspective, they can also use a default SGE specification file .sge_request in their home directory.
+If they do not specify the parameters in command line, these defaults from the file will be used.

 ## Change appliance type

 Some times you may want to chagne a NAS to a job execution host.
 This can be done by changing appliance type.